Appendix A: Staff Acceptable Use of ICT Agreement

 You may sell your copyright and also decide how your work will be used.
 You may also register with a licensed body who will collect royalties for you and agree licenses with others.
 You have the right to be identified as the author and may object to any change to the work.
 If you are an actor you have separate performance rights.

-Copyright protects against copying, distributing, renting or lending of your work or performing your work in public.
+Copyright protects against copying, distributing, renting or lending of work or performing work in public.

 Plagiarism of any work, whether from the internet or not, may be a civil offence but will certainly lead to the disqualification of any associated work submitted by a student.
 Please refer to Ashbourne’s Plagiarism Policy.